 Q: What’s your proudest milestone?

-Chantell: My proudest moment is seeing the little sister I raised thrive — she graduated college, has a career, and a strong faith.
-Beyond promotions or degrees, her life is the proof that what I did mattered.
+Chantell: My proudest milestone is seeing my little sister thrive.
+She graduated from college, built her career, and strengthened her faith.
+More than promotions or degrees, her success is the proof that what I poured into her made a difference.

 Q: Are you a solo entrepreneur or do you have a team?

 Chantell: I’m not a one-woman show.
-In ministry I lead a team of about 17 people — and even when a title isn’t on paper, people will gravitate to those they feel care for them.
+In ministry, I lead a team of about 17 people.
+Even without a title, people gravitate toward those they trust and feel cared for.
 Teamwork has been essential to everything I do.

 Q: What’s your perspective on women in leadership today?

-Chantell: Women have always been leaders — often at home first — and bring emotional intelligence and attention to detail that organizations need.
-We deserve more seats at the table; leadership is richer and more holistic when women are at the core.
+Chantell: Women have always been leaders — often beginning at home — and we bring emotional intelligence and attention to detail that every organization needs.
+We deserve more seats at the table, because leadership becomes richer and more holistic when women are at the center of it.

 Q: How do you handle imposter syndrome when it shows up?

-Chantell: It has happened.
-When I’m made to feel less than, I go back to my faith and remember who I am and the unique gifts I bring.
-That internal reminder helps me move forward and accept recognition without shrinking.
+Chantell: It definitely shows up at times.
+Whenever I’m made to feel “less than,” I return to my faith and remind myself of who I am and the gifts God has given me.
+That grounding helps me move forward confidently without shrinking.

 Q: What message do you have for future women leaders and entrepreneurs?

 Chantell: Show up with your whole self.
-Don’t shrink your femininity to fit someone else’s idea of a leader.
-Be unapologetically you — someone else will see it and be inspired.
+Don’t tone down your femininity to fit someone else’s definition of a leader.
+Be unapologetically you — someone is watching, and you will inspire them.

 Q: How do you define success?

-Chantell: Success is discovering and operating in your God-given giftings — the work that brings you joy and allows you to help someone else.
-It’s not only about titles or money; it’s about using your gifts to make a difference in other people’s lives.
+Chantell: Success is discovering and walking in your God-given gifts — doing the work that brings you joy while making someone else’s life better.
+It’s not just about titles or money; it’s about impact.

 “Show up as your whole self — you can be feminine and fierce, and still be a strong leader.” — Chantell Smith